HandsOnDataViz/book/shape/mapshaper/README.md

 ![](mapshaper-simplify.png)

-## Dissolve a small number of polygons inside a boundary map
+## Dissolve a few polygons inside a boundary map

 MapShaper.org also includes a Console button to type in commands for common map editing scenarios.
 Imagine that you need to create regional "clusters" of polygons from a statewide municipal boundary map.
 In Connecticut, for instance, the towns of Bloomfield and West Hartford have separate municipal government boundaries, but the [CT Department of Public Health](http://www.ct.gov/dph/cwp/view.asp?a=3123&q=397740) has grouped them together into the Bloomfield-West Hartford health district.
 Your task is to merge their boundaries in the statewide town map, using the "dissolve" command in the MapShaper.org console window.
-(If you need to dissolve many polygons, look at the next section below.)
+(If you need to dissolve many polygons, see the next section below.)

 To follow this example, [download this simplified Connecticut town boundary GeoJSON map file](CT-towns-simplified.geojson)